sebastien-guerrache/doom_zynq7000/Zybo-Z7-HW_files/README.md

 ## Step 1: Open Vivado

 > **Note:**
-> This project was developed using Vivado 2024.1.
+> Ensure you have Vivado 2024.1 or later installed.

 ## Step 2: Run TCL Commands